Joel Bitonio: Professional career

 Bitonio was considered one of the top offensive tackle prospects for the 2014 NFL draft.
 He was selected by the Cleveland Browns in the second round (35th overall) of the 2014 NFL draft.
 He was named to the PFWA All-Rookie Team.

 On December 7, 2015, Bitonio was placed on injured reserve.

 On October 14, 2016, Bitonio was again placed on injured reserve after sustaining a foot injury in Week 5.

 On March 9, 2017, Bitonio signed a five-year contract extension with the Browns through the 2022 season.
 He was named to his first Pro Bowl and was named second-team All-Pro after starting all 16 games at left guard.

 Bitonio was named to the 2020 All-Pro Team, along with three of his teammates: defensive end Myles Garrett, tackle Jack Conklin, and fellow guard Wyatt Teller.
 Bitonio was placed on the reserve/COVID-19 list by the team on January 5, 2021, and activated on January 15.

 On November 10, 2021, Bitonio signed a three-year, $48 million contract extension through the 2025 season.

+On June 9, 2026, Bitonio announced his retirement from professional football after 12 years in the NFL.